withastro/astro/packages/integrations/markdoc/README.md

 If you are using VS Code, there is a [Markdoc language extension](https://marketplace.visualstudio.com/items?itemName=Stripe.markdoc-language-support).
 Which includes syntax highlighting and autocomplete for configured tags.
 For more information, [see the language server on GitHub](https://github.com/markdoc/language-server.git).

-To configure the language server to work.
-Create a `markdoc.config.json` file into the project root.
+To set up the extension, create a `markdoc.config.json` file into the project root, with following content:
-Then copy the code below and paste it in that file.

 ```json
 [